|

 juvenile offenders may qualify for conditional release under Islamic

-until it has been ratified by the Iranian parliament.
-The judiciary
+it has been ratified by the Iranian parliament.
+The judiciary in 2004

-in 2004 issued a similar directive, which was largely ignored by
+issued a similar directive, which was largely ignored by judges.
+Up

-judges.
-Up to now Iran has led the world in executing juveniles.
+to now Iran has led the world in executing juveniles.
+There are about

-of juveniles worldwide.
-The other states defying international law
+The other states defying international law by executing juveniles

 A tragedy